Luch0/ColorGameApp/README.md

 This is an app I started to work on at the same time I started learning Android development.
 One of the things about Android is that there are many different devices to chose from; different manufacturers and different sizes, in both body and screen size.
 This app has helped me understand how to deal with this obstacle.

-This app is a good example on using LinearLayouts which helps organize the views in the device screen according to their size.
-Without the use of LinearLayout, buttons, textviews and other views would not look good on the screen or maybe even not appear in the screen at all.
-In this app I use buttons as the input for the game so I utilized LinearLayouts to make sure the buttons would be on the right place and right size according to the screen.
+This app is a good example on using LinearLayouts which help organize the views in the device screen according to their size.
+Without the use of LinearLayout, buttons, textviews and other views would not look good on the screen or maybe even not appear correctly on the screen.
+In this app I use buttons as the input for the game so I utilized LinearLayouts to make sure the buttons would be on the right place and right size according to the device's screen.

-This application also uses a timer
+This application also uses a timer.
+In order to make the game challenging, I included a timer for how many seconds the user will have to play the game.
+In my first implementation I just added a timer but I tought about how the player can abuse the game by just pressing random buttons fast and hoping to get a high score like this.
+The way I fixed this problem was to add a penalty of 1 second if the user chooses the wrong button and rewarding the player if it presses the right one.
+This way the user will have to play the game correctly and not cheat.